 FirstEnergy's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $4 billion.

 The EBITDA is a measure of a FirstEnergy's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months

-There are currently 10.4 million FirstEnergy shares held short by investors – that's known as FirstEnergy's "short interest".
-This figure is 12% down from 11.9 million last month.
+There are currently 17.8 million FirstEnergy shares held short by investors – that's known as FirstEnergy's "short interest".
+This figure is 8.3% up from 16.4 million last month.

 There are a few different ways that this level of interest in shorting FirstEnergy shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against FirstEnergy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against FirstEnergy.